 8. Winter Hack: Home Remedies for Cough and Cold

 Steam is your best friend when trying to clear a child’s nasal pathways and chest congestion.
-You can buy a small steaming device (aka Vaporizer) at your local pharmaceutical shop.
+You can buy a small steam device (aka Vaporizer) at your local pharmaceutical shop.

 - Add a teensy-weensy pinch of salt in the water to generate a large amount of steam within a small time frame (Quite important when your kid refuses to stay at one place for more than five minutes).

-- Make a tent using a double bed sheet to cover your child and yourself along with the steaming device.
+- Make a tent using a double bed sheet to cover your child and yourself along with the steam device.

 - Make sure to play some steam games, for example, breathing in and out the steam like you are doing yoga, trying to gobble up the steam etc., otherwise there is no way your child is going to remain under the bed sheet for long!

 - 5-10 minutes at a time is more than enough for a child to feel much better with steam therapy.

 - And it doesn’t hurt you either because it cleans out your pores for a glowing happy skin!